Äziret Sūltan International Airport

-Hazrat Sultan International Airport (HSIA) (Халықаралық Әзірет Сұлтан Әуежайы / Halyqaralyq Äzıret Sūltan Äuejaiy), commonly known as Turkistan International Airport (IATA: HSA, ICAO: UAIT), is a new greenfield international airport that serves the city of Turkistan (as a replacement for the old Turkistan Airport).
-The airport is located near the village of Shaga, 16 km NE of the centre of Turkistan, the capital of the Turkistan Region (formerly known as South Kazakhstan Region), in the southernmost part of Kazakhstan.
+Hazrat Sultan International Airport (HSIA) (Халықаралық Әзірет Сұлтан Әуежайы / Halyqaralyq Äzıret Sūltan Äuejaiy), commonly known as Türkistan International Airport (IATA: HSA, ICAO: UAIT), is a new greenfield international airport that serves the city of Türkistan (as a replacement for the old Türkistan Airport).
+The airport is located near the village of Shaga, 16 km NE of the centre of Türkistan, the capital of the Türkistan Region (formerly known as South Kazakhstan Region), in the southernmost part of Kazakhstan.

 The construction of the airport started in May 2019, and was completed after one year in 2020 with a cost of around US$160 million.
 The new airport was constructed within the framework of a PPP (Public-Private Partnership) model between Turkish YDA Holding and the Kazakh Government and is compliant with all international standards and implemented using the latest building technologies.

 It is the first greenfield airport to be developed in post-communist Kazakhstan, and the 19th commercial airport in the country.
 The opening ceremony of the new airport took place on the planned date of 28 September 2020.
-However, the airport will be put into operation and ready for deployment in January 2021.
-Moreover, Hazrat Sultan International Airport construction can be considered as the fastest airport facility construction in the world.
-The airport's IATA code, HSA, is derived from the airport's abbreviated name of Hazrat Sultan Airport.
+However, the airport was put into operation and ready for deployment in January 2021.
+Hazrat Sultan International Airport construction can be considered as the fastest airport facility construction in the world.
+The airport's IATA code, HSA, is derived from the airport's abbreviated name of "Hazrat Sultan Airport".

 History

 Naming

-During much of the planning and construction phase the new airport was known as Turkistan International Airport.
-However, it was later reported that the new airport will be named after «Hazrat Sultan» (meaning Holy Sultan in Kazakh) — which is one of the epithets of Sufi sheikh Khawaja Ahmed Yasawi, author of Divan-i hikmet (“Book of Wisdom”), whose mausoleum is located in Turkistan.
-The airport's IATA code, HSA, is derived from the airport's abbreviated name of Hazrat Sultan Airport.
+During much of the planning and construction phase the new airport was known as Türkıstan International Airport.
+However, it was later reported that the new airport will be named after «Hazrat Sultan» (meaning Holy Sultan in Kazakh) — which is one of the epithets of Sufi sheikh Khawaja Ahmed Yasawi, author of Divan-i hikmet (“Book of Wisdom”), whose mausoleum is located in Türkıstan.

 Construction

-The airport was constructed as a replacement for the former Turkistan Airport that is located to the east of the city.
+The airport was constructed as a replacement for the former Türkıstan Airport that is located to the east of the city.
 Construction work on HSIA airport began in May 2019, and was finalized in 2020, making it the fastest-constructed airport facility in the world.